 The division of assets and property is generally determined by Massachusetts General Laws c.
-208, §34, which provides that marital assets are to be divided “equitably”.
-If the parties are unable to determine for themselves how their property is to be divided, then the court will conduct a trial and will consider the following factors:
+208, §34, which provides that marital assets are divided “equitably”.
+If parties are unable to determine for themselves how their property is divided, the court will conduct trial and will consider the following factors:

 - age, health, station and occupation of each party;

-- amount and sources of income of each party;
+- amount and sources of income each party;

 - vocational skills and employability of each party;

 - opportunity of each party for future acquisition of capital assets and income;

 - contribution of each the parties in acquisition, preservation, or appreciation in value of respective estates; and

 - contribution of each parties as homemaker the family unit.